ElecAS

 Does cable temperature affect voltage rise?

 - Yes.
-AS/NZS 3008.1.1:2025 publishes its conductor impedance tables (30 to 39) at the maximum continuous operating temperature of each insulation class — 75 °C for V-75 PVC, 90 °C for V-90 PVC, X-90 XLPE and R-90 elastomer, and 110 °C for X-110 XLPE and R-110 elastomer.
+AS/NZS 3008.1.1:2025 publishes its conductor impedance tables (Tables 4.1 to 4.10) at the maximum continuous operating temperature of each insulation class — 75 °C for V-75 PVC, 90 °C for V-90 PVC, X-90 XLPE and R-90 elastomer, and 110 °C for X-110 XLPE and R-110 elastomer.
 Resistance rises ~0.4% per °C in copper, so an XLPE inverter cable at 90 °C exhibits a few percent more rise than the same conductor sized in V-75 PVC.
 The ElecAS calculator selects the correct temperature row automatically based on the chosen insulation.

 Can I use aluminium cable for solar inverter AC connections?